Iasmin-i/music-album-database/README.md

 In future programs, some modifications can be made:

-- Make the program more secure by not showing the passwords directly;
+- Make the program more secure by not showing the password directly;
 - Add more SQL operations to the code as: INSERT, DROP, ALTER.